dmichaels/public/books/toread.md

 1. <a href="https://www.amazon.com/dp/1612194192/" target="_top">Debt: The First 5,000 Years (David Graeber)</a>
 1. <a href="https://www.amazon.com/dp/1686203985/" target="_top">The Economic Consequences of the Peace (John Maynard Keynes)</a>
 1. <a href="https://www.amazon.com/Waste-Land-World-Permanent-Crisis/dp/0593730321/" target="_top">Waste Land: A World in Permanent Crisis (Robert D. Kaplan)</a>
+1. <a href="https://www.amazon.com/Who-Government-Untold-Public-Service/dp/B0DHZ2ZXPM/" target="_top">Who is Government?: The Untold Story of Public Service (Michael Lewis)</a>
 1. <a href="https://www.amazon.com/Lost-Kingdom-History-Nationalism-Vladimir/dp/0141983132/" target="_top">Lost Kingdom: A History of Russian Nationalism from Ivan the Great to Vladimir Putin (Serhii Plokhy)</a>
 1. <a href="https://www.amazon.com/dp/0844750549/" target="_top">Riding the Tiger: Vladimir Putin's Russia and the Uses of War (Leon Aron)</a>
 1. <a href="https://www.amazon.com/dp/1627793666/" target="_top">Putin (Philip Short)</a>